 If a liquidator or administrator declares that rights acquired under an employee share scheme are worthless, no capital loss is available.
-For employee shares that are declared worthless, a capital loss is only available in certain circumstances - see Shares in a company in liquidation or administration on page 35.
+For employee shares that are declared worthless, a capital loss is only available in certain circumstances - see Shares in a company in liquidation or administration on page 39.

-For more information, see Employee share schemes - answers to frequently asked questions by employees, available on our website.
+For more general information on employee share schemes, see Employee share schemes - answers to frequently asked questions by employees, available on our website.